The Ultimate Divi Child Theme Guide for 2020

 We’re going to discuss Premium Divi Child Themes in detail later on in this guide, but I wanted to explain the differences in this section as well.

-Okay…Now that we’ve learned what child themes are, and when to use them.
-Let’s get to the fun stuff and actually create theme 🙂
+Okay…Now that we’ve learned what child themes are, when to use them, as well as answered common questions about child themes, let’s get to the fun stuff and actually create theme. 😃

 How To Create A Child Theme